-Already one of Ontario’s most popular winter attractions, the Arrowhead Ice Skating Trail was named as one of the Top 50 Canadian Winter Experiences, and just recently named one of 19 Stunning Natural Ice Skating Rinks Around the World by Travel+Leisure.
+Already one of Ontario’s most popular winter attractions, the Arrowhead Ice Skating Trail was named as one of the Top 50 Canadian Winter Experiences by Flight Network, and one of 19 Stunning Natural Ice Skating Rinks Around the World by Travel+Leisure.

 Very Important ‘Insider’ Information

 - Saturdays are the busiest days for the Ice Skating Trail, and it often reaches capacity.
 On the busiest Saturdays wait times into the park have reached up 30 mins, and worst case scenario vehicles have been turned away.

 - To avoid disappointment and for the absolute best experience, visit midweek or on Sundays!

 - Should you find yourself unable to get into the Arrowhead Ice Skating Trail on the weekend because it has reached capacity, check out the other 3 local skating trails in Muskoka, each with its own on-site winery.
 Post-skate, cozy around their campfire and sip on a cup of hot mulled wine.